semagnum/light-painter/README.md

   a painted line representing the diameter is sufficient.
 - Area lamps prefer rectangles, squares, circles or a single painted line.
 You can change the area lamp's shape in the redo panel.
 - Point lamps are the most forgiving, since its rotation is irrelevant.
+- There is a new experimental "Convex Hull" option (default shortcut is `H`) that allows you to draw on a convex hull of a mesh surface.
+This can be especially effective on denser meshes where you want to keep the lines and normals smooth.

 Now there are keyboard shortcuts to adjust common parameters!
 Once you start using a tool, see the 3D view's header for the keys and their respective commands.